Supporting someone who feels suicidal

 If someone feels suicidal, their feelings may become more intense if they:

-"My own thoughts are driven by the desire to want this pain and suffering that I feel inside to cease.
+My own thoughts are driven by the desire to want this pain and suffering that I feel inside to cease.
 I feel my husband and children are better off without me.
 I feel worthless and undeserving of their love and affection.
-I don't see the person they do."
+I don't see the person they do.

-This information was published in January 2017.
-We will revise it in 2020.
+This information was published in July 2020.
+We will revise it in 2023.

-References are available on request.
-If you would like to reproduce any of this information, see our page on permissions and licensing.
+If you want to reproduce this content, see our permissions and licensing page.